Goldfields Highway

 Goldfields Highway is a generally northwest–southeast highway in central Western Australia which links the Great Northern Highway at Meekatharra with Coolgardie-Esperance Highway south of Kalgoorlie.
 The highway is approximately 797 km in length, and is designated as Alternate National Route 94 from Kalgoorlie to Coolgardie–Esperance Highway.
+The full highway has also been assigned State Route 132 since a review of state routes was conducted in 2024.

 A large 180 km section of the highway, from Meekatharra to Wiluna, is not a sealed road as of 2016.
 A project to upgrade Goldfields Highway by sealing this portion, over a three-year period, was scheduled to start in the 2017/18 financial year with $60 million of funding through Royalties for Regions.
 As of 2020, a small 5 km section is being sealed.